cosmos/cosmos-sdk/docs/core/baseapp.md

 # BaseApp

-This document describes `BaseApp`, the abstraction that implements the core functionalities of an Cosmos SDK application. {synopsis}
+This document describes `BaseApp`, the abstraction that implements the core functionalities of a Cosmos SDK application. {synopsis}

 ## Pre-requisite Readings